 Sometimes I think I prefer to be cynical about Singapore because then I’m not so disappointed when the conservatives and traditionalists win another battle.
 But the truth is that there is a persistent optimism that stirs within me.

 Faced with the stark reality that no country is perfect, I still dream, foolishly, that Singapore can change enough to lead the world—towards a future society where equality and fairness reign, where colour doesn’t matter, where people can love whomever they want, where relationships trump all else, where waste is minimised and wonder maximised, where “crazy” is a virtue and “busy” a vice, where anybody can speak about anything, where politicians serve people, where one can eat both Laksa and Lasagna.

 As China and the US compete in the Great Game, Singapore is in a unique position to serve the world: at once, both the most Westernised Asian society, and the most Asian English-speaking one.
 If we can only reduce the yawning gaps in society…we’ll be one step closer.

 So, dear reader, assuming you’re still awake after that tedious self-exploration, happy reading.
 I look forward to hearing from you.
 Do feel free to email me at firstname.lastname@example.org or follow me on Twitter (sudhirtv).
 You can also add me as a friend or subscribe to my Facebook updates.

 p.s. since I have spent too much of your time talking about bothersome humans, let me leave you with my two favourite creatures.
 Top photo is of Princess Bluebell “Blooby” Victoria Homas and bottom is of Comrade Gorbachev “Gorby” Marx Homas.

-Finally, this page’s top image: with my wife and some close friends in Mauritius, one of my favourite places in the world.
+Finally, this page’s top image: with some close friends in Mauritius, one of my favourite places in the world.